What is a cash flow forecast?

 Utilising cash flow forecasts is imperative to the success of your business.
 Here are some key reasons.

-Essential for stakeholder and investor communication: Cash flow forecasts are often required for financial reporting and communicating with stakeholders such as investors, shareholders, and creditors.
-Accurate and transparent cash flow forecasts enhance communication, build trust, and provide a comprehensive understanding of a company’s financial health.
+Cash flow forecasts are often required for reporting and communicating with investors and shareholders.
+Clear forecasts improve communication, build trust, and provide a comprehensive understanding of the business’ financial health.

 The advantages of cash flow forecasting